 Let us start with the universe, the whole thing, the big picture.
 Why is there a universe?
 Why is there something rather than nothing?
-And how did all come about?
+And how did it all come about?
 These are big questions.
-Philosophers discuss these questions when looking at what is known as "the cosmological argument".
+Philosophers discuss these questions when looking at what is known as “the cosmological argument”.

 There are many ways of approaching the cosmological argument and many ways of stating it, but here is one common formulation:

 - Everything that has a beginning has a cause.

 This is a deductive argument, so if the premises (1 and 2) are true then the conclusion (3) is true.
 Intuitively, I think most people would accept the first premise and nowadays almost all philosophers and scientists accept the second premise, so it seems probable that the conclusion is true.